ColumPaget/pam_ihosts/README.md

 **region-files=[path]**
 A comma-separated list of paths to files containing IP registrar assignments.
 For more details see 'REGIONS' below.

+**blacklist=[paths]**
+A comma-separated list of paths to files containing IP addresses, MAC addresses or hostnames that are \fBblacklisted\fP (denied login).
+The files must contain one item (ip address) per line.
+Each path can be prefixed with "mmap:" in which case the program will use a shared mmap of the file (see MMAPPED FILES below).

+**whitelist=[paths]**
+A comma-separated list of paths to files containing IP addresses, MAC addresses or hostnames that are \fBwhitelisted\fP (allowed login).
+The files must contain one item (ip address) per line.
+Each path can be prefixed with "mmap:" in which case the program will use a shared mmap of the file (see MMAPPED FILES below).

+**dnsblacklist=[domains]**
+A comma-separated list of domains to use in dns-blacklist lookups.
+So, for instance "dnsblacklist=zen.spamhaus.org,bots.abuse.net" would check if the host was present in zen.spamhaus.org or bots.abuse.net dns blacklists.
+Items for which a matching entry is returned are DENIED login.
+DNS lookups are not executed in parallel but one after the other, so unfortunately login can become slow if many lists are queried.

+**dnswhitelist=[domains]**
+A comma-separated list of domains to use in dns-whitelist lookups.
+So, for instance "dnswhitelist=whitelist.spamhaus.org,mylist.local" would check if the host was present in whitelist.spamhaus.org or mylist.local.
+Items for which a matching entry is returned are ALLOWED login.
+DNS lookups are not executed in parallel but one after the other, so unfortunately login can become slow if many lists are queried.

 # MAC address and device matches